fbpx

 Plants and Animals

-The reserve protects nearly half of the Meilleurs Bay shoreline, an Ottawa River inlet, which provides excellent habitat for basking turtles and spawning fish.
-Huey Creek, a cold water stream that supports brook trout, runs through the reserve.
+The nature reserve protects nearly half of the Meilleurs Bay shoreline, an Ottawa River inlet, which provides excellent habitat for basking turtles and spawning fish.
+Huey Creek, a cold water stream that supports brook trout, runs through the property.

 Moss covered cedars and yellow birch hug the sandy shoreline of Huey Creek and are frequented by belted kingfishers and ruffed grouse.
 Great blue herons can be spotted fishing in Meilleurs Bay.
 Two species of orchids, the dwarf rattlesnake-plantain and broad-lipped twayblade, grow in the shade of the cedar groves.